 All ingredients should be at room temperature.

-In a bowl, mix all of the ingredients for the cherry layer and set aside.
-If you’re using frozen cherries, thaw and drain out the excess water beforehand.
+Mix all the ingredients for the cherry layer in a bowl and set aside.
+If using frozen cherries, thaw them first and drain off any excess liquid.

-In a mixing bowl, add in butter and sugar.
-Beat until light and fluffy.
-Add in the eggs, one after the other, beating continuously after each addition.
-The batter may look ‘broken’ however this doesn’t affect the cake in any way.
-Add in the lemon extract and mix.
-Add sifted flour and baking powder, then kefir (or buttermilk).
-Mix with a spatula, only until combined.
+In a mixing bowl, beat the butter and sugar until light and fluffy.
+Add the eggs one at a time, beating well after each addition.
+The batter may look slightly curdled; however, this won’t affect the final cake.
+Add the lemon extract and mix to combine.
+Add the sifted flour and baking powder, followed by the kefir (or buttermilk).
+Fold gently with a spatula until just combined.

-Line the bottom of a cake tin (23 cm in diameter) with baking paper.
-Lightly grease the bottom with butter.
-Pour the cherry layer onto the bottom and level.
-Then, pour the cake batter on top, level.
+Line the bottom of a 23 cm cake tin with baking paper and lightly grease it with butter.
+Spread the cherry mixture evenly over the base.
+Pour the cake batter on top and level the surface.

-Bake at 170°C for about 40 minutes or longer, until a stick inserted into the cake comes out dry.
-Take out of the oven and leave to cool.
+Bake at 170°C for about 40 minutes, or until a skewer inserted into the centre comes out clean.
+Remove from the oven and leave to cool.
+Once cooled, turn the cake upside down onto a serving plate so the cherries are on top.
+Slice and serve.

 I read all comments, but unfortunately I can't answer them all.
 Before posting a question, make sure nobody has asked a similar one (this will be facilitated by the search engine included in the comments).
 Comments with links may not be published.